ArchitSandesara/v4/content/about/index.md

   - JavaScript (ES6+)
   - HTML & (S)CSS
   - React
-  - Vue
   - Node.js
+  - C#
+  - Java
+  - Python
+  - Web API
+  - Android SDK
-  - WordPress
+  - Agile Methodologies
 ---

 Hello!
-I'm Archit, a software engineer based in Toronto, ON.
+I'm Archit, a Software Engineer based in Canada.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.